Liuchen1997/RFAConv/README.md

 # RAFConv
-This repository is a PyTorch implementation of our  paper:
+This repository is a PyTorch implementation of our  paper:RFAConv: Innovating Spatital Attention and Standard Convolutional Operation

 We will disclose the full code once the paper has been accepted.